ibmtjbot/node-tjbotlib/README.md

 The tests run by this command only covers basic functionality of the library.
 A separate set of tests (see below) covers hardware-specific behaviors.
 These tests also do not cover functionality provided by Watson services.

-A suite of hardware tests exists in the main [TJBot repository](https://github.com/ibmtjbot/tjbot) in the `bootstrap/tests` directory.
+A suite of hardware tests exists in the main [TJBot repository](https://github.com/ibmtjbot/tjbot) in the `tests` directory.

 # Contributing
 We encourage you to make enhancements to this library and contribute them back to us via a pull request.